Squash Racket Consideration

 WHAT WE LOOK FOR IN A SQUASH RACKET!

-Our hints and tips about Squash Racket Consideration are just the humble opinions of two guys on a squash podcast, we just happen to love squash as much as you!
+We just happen to love squash as much as you!
 So we decided to write a blog about what we consider when looking to buy a racket.

 Clearly if you are new to the game the price for us has to be the overriding consideration.
 There is no point in buying the same racket the world number one uses, because guess what you will break it and you will be devastated!
 Its your money however and you can pay anything from £40.00 to £150

 Better to start with a decent entry level racket.
 No, not the kind of beauty you get given from the local leisure centre, that has had the same grip on since the centre was opened😊, something graphite composite, probably look to spend around the £45.00 mark.

 Don’t worry too much about the weight – we really feel it’s a matter of personal preference, but keep the following in mind.
 Rackets can have typical weight range of anything from around 110 grams, to around 145 grams.
 The lighter the racket, the more manoeuvrable it will be, which benefits an attacking game.
 Alternatively, a heavier racket will mean a slower swing, but may help to give more power to the shot.
 The weight in grams advertised, is the weight of the racket from the factory, without anything on it.
 This weight is usually labelled on the racket itself, as well as contained in the product description.